I'm a normal, happy, well-educated 30-something professional with a great job, a great husband and great kids.

 I didn’t fight it.
 I had already spent a couple of miserable nights.
 If it could keep me out of a pool of urine, I would wear it more or less gladly.

-Anonymous asked: You say that bedwetting didn't keep you from dating.
+Anonymous said: You say that bedwetting didn't keep you from dating.
 Did you tell your boyfriends?
 How?

 I was sexually conservative.
 I didn’t jump into bed with guys, so I didn’t need to tell my boyfriends.